 Image 11 – Xray of Fracture of Neck of Femur In nine Year Old Child

-Xray of Fracture of neck of femur in a nine year old child
+Xray of Fracture of the neck of femur in a nine-year-old child

 The fracture is not displaced.
 Even undisplaced, this kind of fracture requires surgical fixation.